brunobord/sitedrifter/README.md

 ## Install

+Via pip, in a virtualenv, for example:

+    pip install sitedrifter

-Once you're in your virtualenv, simply clone this repository:
+Or simply clone this repository and install it in dev mode:

     git clone https://github.com/brunobord/sitedrifter.git
     cd sitedrifter